-And when it comes to life insurance, there are a few things you need to know for yourself before you can honestly say whether you need one or not, so that when the time comes, you can tell yourself that you made the right decision.
+Also, when it comes to life insurance, there are a few things you need to know before you can honestly say if you really need it.
+And when the time comes, you can tell yourself that you made the right decision.
 After all, the keyword in this product is life.
-What’s at stake here are lives--yours and your loved ones--and your future and theirs.
+What’s at stake here are lives–yours and your loved ones–and your future and theirs.

 Let us go ahead and talk about the most important questions one might ask in order to arrive at a reasonable decision.

 Who is life insurance for?

 The most basic question is, who needs life insurance?

 And the most common answers are:

 whoever has other people depending on them financially